PlasmaFAIR/neasy-f/README.md

 Requirements
 ------------

-neasy-f requires a Fortran 2008 compiler and netCDF-Fortran.
+neasy-f requires a Fortran 2008 compiler and netCDF-Fortran. neasy-f uses netCDF4 files, and so requires netCDF to have been built with HDF5.

+Tested with gfortran 11 and netCDF-Fortran 4.5.3.

 Compilation
 -----------